-(When I discussed this issue with the Service Committee, I opened by placing my wallet on the table, along with my phone & all the cash I had in my pocket.
+(When I discussed this issue with the Service Committee, I opened by placing my wallet on the table, along with my phone, my car keys & all the cash I had in my pockets.

 “We all work for a mortgage servicing company, right?”

-“And I’d venture to guess that everyone in the room has a mortgage on their home right now, right?”
+“And I’d venture to guess that everyone in this room has a mortgage on their home right now, right?”

 Again, everyone’s head nodded.

-“Well, without looking anywhere…and that means in your phone, on a piece of paper you have in your wallet, nowhere…if you’re able to tell me your mortgage account number RIGHT NOW, you can have everything I’ve placed here, including being able to use all my cards & going into my phone for some juicy information!”
+“Well, without looking anywhere…and that means in your phone, on a piece of paper you have in your wallet, nowhere…if you’re able to tell me your mortgage account number RIGHT NOW, you can have everything I’ve placed here, including being able to use all my cards, drive my car away & go into my phone for some really juicy information!”

 No one said a word.